 From Jesus to Constantine: A History of Early Christianity by Bart Ehrman (Audible)

-Updated: Apr 5
+- Apr 5

-Brand Strategy is the New Theology
+Brand Strategy is the New Theology: A B2B Perspective

 by Someone Who’s Definitely Not a Heretic (but probably is)

-But then I decided to educate myself on all things marketing.
-And it dawned on me that Christianity isn’t just a religion.
+But then, I decided to educate myself on all things marketing.
+It dawned on me that Christianity isn’t just a religion.
 It’s the OG of B2C empires.
 Forget Coca-Cola.
 Forget Nike.
 Forget iPhones that are basically the same every year with one new camera filter.
 Christianity took an obscure Jewish apocalyptic rabbi with maybe 200 followers and turned him into the center of a multi-billion person global movement.
 With merch!
 Cathedrals!
 Spin-offs!
 Fan fiction!
+Now that’s brand power.

 Jesus: The Accidental Brand Mascot

-Let’s cover our bases here.
+Let’s cover our bases.
 Jesus did not start Christianity.
 He didn’t even try.
 As Adam Gopnik recently wrote in The New Yorker’s article “Do You Know Jesus?”:

 “Even if he existed, his actual purposes, whatever they might have been, are marginal to the development of Christianity as a religion.”